alisawuffles/academic-kickstart-old/content/project/deepbach/index.md

 Deep learning has become the state-of-the-art approach for music generation, but these networks require massive data.
 For music generation systems on a specific music domain, such as Bach chorales, Mozart sonatas, or Beatles hits, training data is limited to the real work of musicians during their lifetime.
 Researchers commonly approach this problem by artificially augmenting the dataset with synthetic data, a technique known as _dataset augmentation_.
 In the musical domain, a natural way is to transpose music examples in all keys, or to segment examples into many shorter fragments.
 However, these all suffer musical limitations: the original key signature is deliberately chosen by the composer and typically associated with certain emotions and expressive qualities, and segmenting examples prevents a network from being able to learn the long-term coherence of human-written music.

 We propose an alternative method for data augmentation, which we call _augmentative generation_.
 After training a base model on the original dataset, we generate some output from the model, filter it by a hand-crafted score function, and feed it back to the model as new training data to update the model.
-This generate-update iteration can be continued until it stops improving the model.
+These generate-update iterations can be continued until it stops improving the model.
 We try this method with chorale generation in the style of J.S.
 Bach, using the [DeepBach]({{< relref "#deepbach_cite" >}}) model.
 For Bach chorale generation, gold data is inherently limited to the 389 chorales Bach wrote in his lifetime.
 While this is considered a large output for a single form for a composer, 389 training examples are often not enough in training machine learning models, motivating our proposed solution.

 While augmentative generation can be applied to any generation system where training data is limited, the score function must be handcrafted for each domain.
 We argue that this is a good thing, since a limitation of deep learning techniques compared to handcrafted models is that they do not offer direct ways of controlling generation.
-But given that we know things about what some widely accepted music should sound like, we believe that a handcrafted function allows musicians to incorporate important domain knowledge into the music generation task, while still using the representational capacity of a neural network.
+But given that we know some things about what widely accepted music (like Bach chorales or Mozart sonatas) should sound like, we believe that a handcrafted function allows musicians to incorporate important domain knowledge into the music generation task, while still using the representational capacity of a neural network.
 That is, rather than enforcing things about our output, we can enforce things about the input that our model is trained on.

 # Proposed method
 First we train the base model on the original 351 Bach chorales.
 Compared to the original DeepBach paper, we do not use any transpositions of Bach chorales.

 Then, we perform a series of generation-train updates.
 In each iteration, we generate $N$ chorales and score each one.
-We set our threshold as the score of the lowest-scoring Bach chorale, with the justification that every real Bach chorale should be selected by our score function.
+We set our threshold as the score of the lowest-scoring Bach chorale, with the intuition that every real Bach chorale should be selected by our score function.
 We update the model by training on the selected examples for $M$ epochs.

 {{< figure src="../../img/architecture.png" title="Augmentative generation training procedure applied to DeepBach" >}}